 If you’re in a roomette on the lower level, you will feel the train movement and hear the clickety-clack of the wheels.
 But, on the lower level you have access to more bathrooms and the shower room.

-No matter which Amtrak sleeping accommodation you choose, all of your meals are included in the dining car for the entire journey.
-The exception is the no-dining-car Silver Star train between Miami and New York City; no meals are included.
+No matter which Amtrak train or sleeping accommodation you choose, all of your meals are included in the dining car for the entire journey.
+Meals of the microwaveable type are once again offered aboard the Silver Star and Silver Meteor trains between Tampa/Miami and New York City.

 Also included when you purchase an accommodation are complimentary bottled water, coffee, tea and juice, turn down service by your room attendant, individual climate control, soap, towels and tissues.

-Rather than sit up all night in a chair in the coach car, opt for a sleeper.
+Rather than sit in a chair on an overnight Amtrak train, opt for a sleeper.
 You’ll never go back to sleeping in a coach seat again!